tyronyiu/Uni/tmp.md

-migration and diversity, like urbanisation and globalisation, the fact that the populous will grow by every generation and the thus resulting greater variety, as well as concentration of communities and viewpoints regarding politics, societal discussion points and economic behaviours of this society.
-Considering this, an inevitability for such societies is complex diversity and inclusiveness of individuals and communities.
+migration and diversity, like urbanisation and globalisation, the fact that the populous will grow by every generation and the thus resulting greater variety, as well as concentration of communities and viewpoints regarding politics, societal discussion points and economic behaviours of this society.*(Globalization failed too many people, 2017)* Considering this, an inevitability for such societies is complex diversity and inclusiveness of individuals and communities.
 An ageing population has the consequence of enlarging some communities of a society, meaning that the